 - An informed, scientific, skeptical and open-minded worldview.
 Read my blog to get an idea of what I mean by this.

-- An keen interest in the topics we cover on the podcast and in talking about them.
+- A keen interest in the topics we cover on the podcast and in talking about them.

-- The ability to write reasonably well in English.
+- The ability to write reasonably well and speak clearly in English.

-- A computer, a Google (and Google+) account, a Skype account, a decent microphone with a pop filter, a pair of headphones, and a broadband internet connection.
+- A computer, a Skype account, a decent microphone with a pop filter (we have supplied microphones for team members before, so that's negotiable), a pair of headphones, and a broadband internet connection.

 - A tolerance (or better yet, preference) for music you'll never hear on the radio.